Hackathon-Hitchhiking/GeoRagBackend/README.md

 The OpenAPI schema is available at `http://localhost:8000/core/openapi.json` and interactive docs at `http://localhost:8000/core/docs`.

-### ML Service Proxy
+### ML Service Integration

-All calls destined for the GeoRAG ML backend should be sent via this service.
-Authenticated clients can call `/core/v1/ml/<path>` using any HTTP method, and the request will be proxied to the ML service at the same path relative to `ML_SERVICE_BASE_URL`.
-Authentication is enforced before proxying and the response is transparently returned to the caller.
+The `/core/v1/ml` namespace now exposes typed endpoints that call the GeoRAG ML service using structured request/response models.
+Common operations such as health checks, image ingestion, catalogue queries, and the various search flows are mapped to explicit FastAPI routes that validate payloads before calling the upstream `/v1/*` API.
+Authentication is still enforced at the gateway level, and any error returned by the ML backend is propagated with the original status code and message.

 ### Testing